International Baccalaureate Grades 11-12

 Policy Review Process

 This policy is a living document.
 It has been created using IB support materials, RAS district data and input from stakeholders in the IB learning community.
-It is an ongoing process that will be systematically reviewed, evaluated and modified as needed by the IB faculty, coordinators and administration.
+It is an ongoing process that will be systematically reviewed, evaluated and modified during the 5 year evaluation cycle by the IB faculty, coordinators and administration.

 Assessment